Notice of Pre-AIA or AIA Status

 Claim(s) 1, 3-7, 9 and 11 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Sakurai et al. (US 20190044118).

-Regarding claims 1, 3-5, Sakurai discloses a nonaqueous electrolyte secondary battery porous layer ([0059] heat-resistant adhesive porous layer) including: a resin containing an amide bond ([0061] para-aromatic polyamide); and a filler ([0094]) , the nonaqueous electrolyte secondary battery porous layer having a porosity of not less than 75% ([0107] 80%), and the filler containing a filler A having an average particle diameter of not more than 0.04 µm, and a filler B having an average particle diameter of not less than 0.1 µm ([0096] filler is a combination of two or more kinds thereof; [0095] average particle size is 0.01 µm-5 µm which overlaps with the claimed range).
+Regarding claims 1, 3-5, Sakurai discloses a nonaqueous electrolyte secondary battery porous layer ([0059] heat-resistant adhesive porous layer) including: a resin containing an amide bond ([0061] para-aromatic polyamide); and a filler ([0094]) , the nonaqueous electrolyte secondary battery porous layer having a porosity of not less than 75% ([0107] 80%), wherein the filler contains a filler A having an average particle diameter of not more than 0.04 µm, and a filler B having an average particle diameter of not less than 0.1 µm ([0096] filler is a combination of two or more kinds thereof; [0095] average particle size is 0.01 µm-5 µm which overlaps with the claimed range).
 In the case where the claimed ranges "overlap or lie inside ranges disclosed by the prior art" a prima facie case of obviousness exists.
 MPEP 2144.05

 Regarding claim 7, Sakurai discloses a nonaqueous electrolyte secondary battery separator (abstract) comprising: a porous film containing a polyolefin-based resin as a main component ([0039]); and the nonaqueous electrolyte secondary battery porous layer according to claim 1 formed on one surface or both surfaces of the porous film (abstract).